mehulagg/gitlab_test/doc/administration/read_only.md

 ### Shutting down GitLab UI

 By shutting down the GitLab UI, you'll effectively ensure that no changes can be made to GitLab.
-The only thing you'll need to do is shutting down sidekiq and unicorn:
+The only thing you'll need to do is shutting down Sidekiq and Puma (or Unicorn):

 ```sh
 gitlab-ctl stop sidekiq